CataAndrei97/School-Management-System/README.md

 - This project is created **for educational and demonstration purposes only**.
 - It is **not intended for production use** or for managing real-world data.
 - The goal is to showcase full-stack development with React, Node.js, and Docker.
+- Note: JWT secret is for demo purposes only — do not reuse in production.

 Full-stack web app built with **React (Vite)** and **Node.js (Express)**, fully containerized with Docker.